ekmpa/SignLanguage/README.md

 #### Optimal MLP Architecture
 Without regularization, experiments revealed that Multinomial Logistic regression outperformed any MLP with at least one layer.
 This suggests that Leaky ReLU is not a preferred activation choice.
 When regularization was included, both Tanh activation and ReLU performed roughly the same and 10% better than Leaky ReLU.
 Our best guess for why ReLU outperforms Leaky ReLU is that ReLU is sparser than Leaky ReLU, which effectively segregates features more strongly based on their importance.

 Moreover, despite saturating at extreme input values like Sigmoid, Tanh surprisingly performed on par with the commonly preferred ReLU.
 We attribute this to the steeper gradient around 0 in Tanh compared to Sigmoid, allowing backpropagation to converge faster.
 Thus, 200 epochs were largely sufficient for Tanh to catch up with ReLU.
-Therefore, it seems that the consistent under- performance of Sigmoid is due to a combination of saturating gradients and the slow convergence of its gradient descent.
+Therefore, it seems that the consistent underperformance of Sigmoid is due to a combination of saturating gradients and the slow convergence of its gradient descent.

 In comparison to CNN, MLP was more prone to overfitting, required 50 times more epochs, and its validation accuracy capped around 70%, whereas CNN could attain roughly 90% validation accuracy, making it more generalizable.
 We believe that MLP’s performance could have been greatly increased by using more than 2 hidden layers, as CNN additionally benefited from 3 convolutional layers during which it could extract important pattern features.
 This would be an interesting avenue to explore in the future.

 #### Accuracy as a function of epochs
-Plotting the train and test accuracy of the tuned MLP and CNN models confirmed earlier obser- vations that CNN requires fewer training epochs than MLP, in addition to maintaining good test and validation scores.
+Plotting the train and test accuracy of the tuned MLP and CNN models confirmed earlier observations that CNN requires fewer training epochs than MLP, in addition to maintaining good test and validation scores.
 MLP, on the other hand, tends to overfit quickly, and test accuracy caps at roughly 70%.

 ## Statement of Contributions
 Emma Kondrup implemented the MLP model, analysed the data, and performed hyperparameter tuning.
 Fadi Younes contributed to obtaining and pre-processing the data, as well as adding hidden layers.
 Sarah Ameur contributed to the tuning, experimenting with different activation functions, and comparing results with the CNN.
 Sarah, Emma and Fadi wrote every section of this report and reviewed the work of all team members.